mikeroyal/Asus-ROG-Ally-Guide/Accessories.md

 [Back to Top](#asus-rog-ally-accessories)

-The Steam Deck supports expansion via a MicroSD card slot which supports up to 2tb MicroSD cards.
-Additionally the deck uses a 2230 m.2 SSD drive, meaning that some users have sourced large (up to 2tb!) drives to upgrade their Decks.
+The Asus Ally supports expansion via a MicroSD card slot which supports up to 2tb MicroSD cards.
+Additionally it uses a 2230 m.2 SSD drive, meaning that some users have sourced large (up to 2TB!) drives to upgrade their Decks.

 ### MicroSD Cards